deterralba/HTTP-log/documentation/architecture.rst

 Introduction: a simple solution
 -------------------------------

-To implement what is asked in the :ref:`subject`, you really need to do only 3 main tasks:
+To implement what is asked in the :ref:`subject`, you need to carry out 3 main tasks:

 1. Read continuously the HTTP log file
 2. Keep some statistics on what you read